×

 When we asked people living in Nicaragua about recreational activities, they mentioned:

 "Going swimming in a nice clean swimming pool is an option open to anyone in Granada.
 At least 2 hotels I know of offer this.
 For about $5 you can spend the day at the pool or pool-side bar and enjoy the company of other expats or locals.
 The ChocoMuseum in Granada is one of my favorite places to do this.
 The Hotel Granada on Calle la Calzada down by the lake is another great option.
-It has a beautiful pool," said an expat in Granada.
+It has a beautiful pool," commented one expat living in Granada, Nicaragua.

 What is the weather like in Nicaragua?

 "The weather in Nicaragua is generally warm and humid, with temperatures ranging from the mid-70s to the mid-90s Fahrenheit throughout the year.
 The rainy season typically runs from May to October, with the heaviest rainfall occurring in September and October.
 The dry season runs from November to April, with the hottest months being March and April.
-Nicaragua is also prone to hurricanes and tropical storms during the rainy season," commented one expat who moved to Nicaragua.
+Nicaragua is also prone to hurricanes and tropical storms during the rainy season," mentioned an expat living in Nicaragua.

 Are there good restaurants in Nicaragua?